lopespt/QtSortingAlgorithms/README.md

 QtSortingAlgorithms
 ===================

-This projects ilustrates some sorting algortihms and the absolute running time.
+This projects ilustrates some sorting algortihms and their absolute running time.

 Dependencies